-In accordance with the SWPPP (Appendix G), sediment and erosion control measures will be inspected at least once every seven days by the Qualified Inspector.
+In accordance with the SWPPP (Appendix G), sediment and erosion control measures will be inspected at least once every seven days.
 More frequent inspections will occur as needed and defined in the SWPPP (e.g., land disturbance exceeds 5 acres).
-Sediment and erosion control inspections will be performed by the Environmental Inspector who will have the necessary credentials to serve as the Qualified Inspector.
+Sediment and erosion control inspections will be performed by the Environmental Inspector.
 All maintenance required by inspection will commence within 24 hours and be completed within 48 hours of the inspector's report.
-Additional details regarding the minimum required inspection and maintenance practices used to maintain erosion and sediment controls are described in the "Maintenance/Inspection Procedures" section of the SWPPP (Appendix G) as well as Section 3.0 of this EM&CP.
+Additional details regarding the minimum required inspection and maintenance practices used to maintain erosion and sediment controls are described in the "Maintenance/Inspection Procedures" section of the SWPPP (Appendix G) as well as in Section 3.0 of this EM&CP.
 These procedures include inspection requirements for Owner/Operator, Qualified Inspectors, and general requirements.